 Registration for returning Religious Education families is now available online for those wishing to pay via credit card or a PayPal account.
 You can even register multiple children at once using the convenient online form.
-Registration for new families will be after all Masses in the Parish Center the weekend of August 9/10.
+The registration form for new families to the progam is here.

 Aaron Williams, an 8th grade student at Espiritu Santo Catholic School, is working on his Eagle Scout Service Project, which is an outdoor Stations of the Cross at Espiritu Santo.
 His plan is to create a beautiful, meditative way to reflect upon the Passion of Jesus, set among the natural beauty of our church grounds.